MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/vpn-csp.md

 -   Checkpoint Mobile VPN

 <a href="" id="thirdparty-appid"></a>**ThirdParty/AppID**
-Optional, but required when deploying a 3rd party SSL-VPN plugin app from a private enterprise storefront.
+Optional, but required when deploying a third-party SSL-VPN plugin app from a private enterprise storefront.
 This is the ProductID associated with the store application.
 The client will use this ProductID to ensure that only the enterprise approved plugin is initialized.

 Value type is chr.
 Supported operations are Get, Add, Replace, and Delete.

 <a href="" id="thirdparty-customstoreurl"></a>**ThirdParty/CustomStoreURL**
-Optional, but required if an enterprise is deploying a 3rd party SSL-VPN plugin app from the private enterprise storefront.
-This node specifies the URL of the 3rd party SSL-VPN plugin app.
+Optional, but required if an enterprise is deploying a third-party SSL-VPN plugin app from the private enterprise storefront.
+This node specifies the URL of the third-party SSL-VPN plugin app.

 Value type is chr.
 Supported operations are Get, Add, Replace, and Delete.

 <a href="" id="thirdparty-customconfiguration"></a>**ThirdParty/CustomConfiguration**
 Optional.
-This is an HTML encoded XML blob for SSL-VPN plugin specific configuration that is deployed to the device to make it available for SSL-VPN plugins.
+This is an HTML encoded XML blob for SSL-VPN plugin-specific configuration that is deployed to the device to make it available for SSL-VPN plugins.

 Value type is char.
 Supported operations are Get, Add, Replace, and Delete.